21 Jan Mantus Anchors

 So why not go with another Spade if we’d liked it so much?
 How to put this . . . we have nothing against Spade, but anchors have continued to evolve in the twelve years since we bought the one for Que Tal.

 We’d seen Mantus Anchors at boat shows and met the company founders, Greg and Deneen.
 Greg’s an ER physician and Deneen a senior engineer at NASA.
 The number one thing that impressed both Dave and I was how the weight of the Mantus was concentrated in the tip, even compared to other new generation anchors.
 Admittedly, neither of us are engineers, but we both feel that tip weight (and a really sharp pointed tip) are major components of an anchor setting . . . and resetting.

 We watched their anchor test videos and again were impressed by how the Mantus set when many others wouldn’t.
 See all the anchor test videos here.
-Because the Mantus is a fairly new anchor, I’ve come across no anchor tests other than those conducted by Mantus that include one of their anchors.

 Most importantly, we talked in person, via email and via Facebook to numerous Mantus owners.
 Not one had a bad thing to say about using the anchor or stories of it letting them down.

 Anchor choice is somewhat subjective, and experiences can vary with the conditions that people typically anchor in as well as their anchoring technique.
 We know that it’s not just the anchor that’s important, but the snubbers, cleats and attachment points as well — it’s a system.
 We don’t know all the details of these people’s systems, but the fact that none of the owners had anything bad to say about the Mantus meant a lot to us.